 Now, back to the video at the top of the page.

-After I gave Blue the cue, I cued him for the next behavior, verbally reinforced him for the first cue at the same time.
-My voice was low and soft, words said slowly.
+After I gave Blue the cue, I cued him for the next behavior and verbally reinforced him for the first cue at the same time.
+My voice was low and soft, and my words were said slowly.
 This is another advantage of not using verbal cues; being able to cue another behavior while reinforcing the first cue.
-I don't chatter with my dogs when I am around them so when I do speak it means a lot to them; they pay attention to that.
+I don't chatter with my dogs when I am around them, so when I do speak, it means a lot to them; they pay attention to that.

-As Blue places his chin in my open hand he is obviously pleased with himself.
+As Blue places his chin in my open hand, he is obviously pleased with himself.
 His whole body wiggles.
-He stand tall, tail way up, body loose.
-It's a job well done and he knows that!
+He stands tall, tail way up, body loose.
+It's a job well done, and he knows that!

 Wrapping it up:

-Kathy and I spent about fifteen minutes with the dogs and the goats.
-The nine-second video was recorded at about the ten minute mark.
+I spent about fifteen minutes with the dogs and the goats.
+The nine-second video was recorded at about the ten-minute mark.